Elasticsearch plugin

 }

-documents: defines the strategy to create documents to save from the input and step context.
+| 4 | Define the strategy to create documents to save using the step context and input. |

 - Reference Documentation